Published to Press on Jul 17, 2018

 Spotify Dance Top 50

 Among others, Nicky Romero and DJ Dannic agree in an interview that many tracks are rather co-produced than ghost-produced.
 NOS Mashup did some research in the Spotify Dance Top 50.
 They discovered that from the fifty tracks at least twenty are made with help of other DJs or ghost producers.
 We almost never know about this because, as Blasterjaxx states in an interview: “It’s an unwritten rule in the dance industry to never reveal this.”
-Nicky Romero states in an interview though, that in his opinion at least ten or fifteen percent of the producers he knows, never produce their own tracks and bought each and every one of their hits.
+Nicky Romero states in another interview though, that in his opinion at least 10 or 15% of the producers he knows, never produce their own tracks and bought each and every one of their hits.

-Concluding: while there is still some secrecy and hypocrisy surrounding the phenomenon of ghost producing, the dance scene is maturing and ghost producing had developed and is a part of the dance scene that will stay and continue to do so.
-In the end, it’s money that makes the world go ‘round and with the knowledge that some ghost producers earn somewhere from ten thousand to thirty thousand euros per sold track, there’s plenty of money to be made here.
+Concluding: the dance scene is maturing.
+Ghost producing has evolved and is a part of the dance scene that will stay and continue to do so.
+In the end, it’s money that makes the world go ‘round.
+And with the knowledge that some ghost producers earn somewhere from ten thousand to thirty thousand euros per sold track, there’s plenty of money to be made here.